 Sensory Processing Sensitivity

-High sensitivity is simply an innate genetic trait that is found up to 20% of people (and at least 100 species of animals) and it exists on a spectrum -ranging from a bit sensitive to extremely sensitive.
-Being sensitive is just a temperament, it’s not a diagnosis at all.
+High sensitivity is an innate genetic trait.
+It is found in up to 20% of people (and at least 100 species of animals).
+Being sensitive is just a temperament, it’s not a diagnosis.
 Dr. Elaine Aron has researched the trait extensively.
 She and others have produced a significant amount of research showing clear differences between sensitive people and those who are not.

 As a therapist specializing in supporting sensitive people, I do what most licensed mental health therapists do to help people dealing with relationship issues, parenting challenges, anxiety, depression, etc., yet I also use strategies, teach coping skills, and provide information to best meet a sensitive person’s needs.
 Please ask me more about this if you’re curious.

 “By noticing and processing so many details around them — not to mention their own internal thoughts — highly sensitive people are doing far more cognitive work than most others.
 Being overstimulated and frazzled is something anyone can identify with, but for HSPs, it happens much more easily.”

 Are you wondering if you are Highly Sensitive?

 Here’s a link to take Dr. Elaine Aron’s self-test.